Fenimore Counseling, LLC

 Certified EMDR Therapist

-Washington state Approved Clinical Supervisor
+Washington State Approved Clinical Supervisor

 Telehealth and In-Person Appointments